Fatso (1980 film): Plot

-Now further depressed, Dom seeks comfort from his support group Chubby Checkers—calling Sonny and Oscar (Richard Karron and Paul Zegler) -- who turn out to be no help at all, as their reminiscing about favorite desserts and delicacies causes the intervention to deteriorate into the pig-out party to end all pig-out parties.
-Sonny even tears the pantry doors off their hinges.
+Now further depressed, Dom seeks comfort from his support group Chubby Checkers – calling Sonny and Oscar (Richard Karron and Paul Zegler) – who turn out to be no help, as their reminiscing about favorite desserts and delicacies causes the intervention to deteriorate into a pig-out party.

 To help their brother, Antoinette and Frankie bring together Dom and Lydia.
-While dating, Dom doesn't realize that he has been eating less and less, and is shocked to discover at how loosely his clothes fit in a matter of weeks.
+While dating, Dom doesn't realize that he has been eating less and is shocked to discover how loosely his clothes fit in a matter of weeks.

-Dom decides to propose to his lovely new sweetheart.
+Dom decides to propose to his sweetheart.
 When he drops by Lydia's apartment, she is gone.
 It worries him so much, he ends up eating all of the Chinese takeout food he was supposed to pick up for a family party.
-Antoinette finds out and attacks Dom with a doll mounted on a stick, and comments how he's hurting the family.
-Dom admits his acknowledgement of this, and starts to blame his mother for comforting him with food all his life.
-Antoinette learns this for the first time, and comforts him after a mental breakdown while he curses his mother.
-Dom notes Antoinette's revelation of his issues, and promises to keep trying.
-However, he also realizes that he must love himself the way he is, and makes the duo promise to do the same should he die of obesity like Sal, after which Antoinette and Frank learn to accept Dom for who he is.
+Antoinette finds out and attacks Dom with a doll mounted on a stick and comments how he's hurting the family.
+Dom admits his acknowledgement of this and blames his mother for comforting him with food all his life.
+Antoinette learns this for the first time and comforts him after a mental breakdown while he curses his mother.
+Dom promises to keep trying.
+However, he also realizes that he must love himself the way he is and makes his siblings promise to do the same, after which Antoinette and Frank learn to accept Dom for who he is.
 Dom then receives a phone call from Lydia, who is at a hospital in Boston visiting her younger brother, who accidentally chopped off a finger.
 Dom flies in and when the two take a walk through the hospital, watching the newborn babies in the nursery, Dom whispers his marriage proposal into Lydia's ear, and she accepts.

-The film ends with a photo montage of now-married Dom and Lydia, then their babies — with each photo showing Lydia holding a new baby, while the previous child grows up.
-Dom's obesity only slightly declines through the years, but clearly exacts no toll upon the family's happiness.
+The film's end credits show a photo montage of the now-married Dom and Lydia with their children, each photo showing Lydia holding a new baby, while the previous child grows up.
+Dom's obesity fluctuates over the years with him looking the most miserable at his heaviest but it clearly exacts no toll upon the family's happiness.